Peptides

 Peptides in the Body

 Peptides serve as the body's internal communication system.
 They work by binding to specific receptors on cell surfaces — like a key fitting into a lock.
-When a peptide binds its receptor, it triggers a cascade of events inside the cell that produce a measurable biological response.
+When a peptide binds its receptor, it triggers a cascade of events inside the cell (called a signal transduction pathway) that produces a measurable biological response.
+This lock-and-key specificity means each peptide affects only the cells that carry its matching receptor — which is why peptides can be such precise therapeutic tools.

 This receptor specificity is what makes peptides so attractive for medicine.
-Unlike broad-acting drugs that affect multiple systems, peptides can target very specific pathways with fewer off-target effects.
-A growth hormone secretagogue targets only GH-producing cells.
-An antimicrobial peptide disrupts only microbial membranes.
+Unlike broad-acting drugs that affect multiple systems and produce extensive side effects, peptides can target very specific pathways with fewer off-target effects.
+A growth hormone secretagogue targets only GH-producing cells in the pituitary.
+An antimicrobial peptide disrupts only microbial membranes, leaving human cells intact.
+A GLP-1 agonist activates appetite control centers in the hypothalamus without affecting unrelated brain functions.
 This precision is the fundamental advantage of peptide-based therapeutics.

-Some of the most important peptide systems in the body include the insulin/glucagon system (blood sugar regulation), the opioid peptide system (pain and reward), the GnRH system (reproductive hormones), and the natriuretic peptide system (blood pressure and fluid balance).
+Some of the most important peptide systems in the body include the insulin/glucagon system (blood sugar regulation — the most well-known peptide hormones in medicine), the opioid peptide system (endorphins and enkephalins that modulate pain, reward, and stress), the GnRH system (gonadotropin-releasing hormone that controls reproductive hormones), the natriuretic peptide system (ANP and BNP that regulate blood pressure and fluid balance), and the incretin system (GLP-1 and GIP hormones that coordinate glucose metabolism after meals — the system targeted by semaglutide and tirzepatide).

 Therapeutic Peptides

 Peptide therapeutics is one of the fastest-growing areas of medicine.
-As of 2025, over 100 peptide drugs are FDA-approved, with another 150+ in clinical trials.
-The global peptide therapeutics market exceeded $50 billion in 2025 and is growing at approximately 10% annually.
+As of 2026, over 100 peptide drugs are FDA-approved, with another 150+ in clinical trials across oncology, metabolic disease, immunology, and rare diseases.
+The global peptide therapeutics market exceeded $50 billion in 2025 and is growing at approximately 10% annually — driven largely by the explosive success of GLP-1 agonists like semaglutide and tirzepatide for weight loss and diabetes.

 Frequently Asked Questions